 • Electrically driven tractor units – for larger pipes it might be necessary to insert an electrically driven tractor unit or crawler unit into the pipe.
 These are essentially small robots which can be controlled from the surface and driven through the drain or sewer system.

-The latest CCTV cameras offer full-colour images and use a range of recording systems store the data collected on DVDs or even USB or SD cards so the data can be viewed on any computer system.
+The latest CCTV cameras offer full-colour images and use a range of recording systems that store the data and then we upload it to Dropbox so that you can watch the video at your convenience.
 And with laser drain profiling, a system which determines the exact profile of the internal drain structure, now also becoming popular, the technology on offer can really help diagnose a drainage fault.

 CCTV drain surveys for home buyers